-Eventually, after extensive rehearsals in New York, the Fiddler team scheduled a tryout in Detroit, where the first audiences in the country got a taste of what was to come.
-Despite a notable negative review in Variety, the Detroit audiences gave the show a warm welcome.
+After extensive rehearsals in New York, the Fiddler team scheduled a tryout in Detroit, where the first audiences in the country got a taste of what was to come.
+Despite one notably negative review in Variety, the Detroit audiences gave the show a warm welcome.
 However, there was still work to be done, especially if the show was to meet the exacting standards of Robbins and Prince.
 Thus, their next stop at The National Theatre in Washington, D.C. provided another opportunity to take it to the next level.

 Some of the changes made in Washington were only temporary, though they did prove vital to the long-term success of the show.
-Case in point: Mostel taking ill in the middle of a Wednesday matinee.
-Despite attempting to continue, Mostel was eventually replaced by understudy Paul Lipson, who made it through his first performance with the help of stage management and his fellow actors.
-Lipson enjoyed several more turns in the role before Mostel came back, and he excelled throughout, demonstrating to the creative team that Fiddler was still an excellent show despite the unique contributions of its lead.
-Lipson would go on to lead several tours and productions of Fiddler, and eventually amassed over two thousand performances in the role by the time he died in 1996.
+Case in point: Mostel taking ill in the middle of a Wednesday matinee, which forced understudy Paul Lipson to step in at the last minute.
+Thankfully, Lipson made it through his first performance with the help of stage management and his fellow actors.
+He enjoyed several more turns in the role before Mostel came back and excelled throughout his temporary run, demonstrating to the creative team that Fiddler was still an excellent show despite Mostel’s unique contributions.
+Fun fact: Lipson would go on to play the lead in several tours and productions of Fiddler, and eventually amassed over two thousand performances in the role by the time he died in 1996.

 While some changes in personnel were temporary, changes in the material proved both permanent and crucial.
 The show’s stint at The National saw the addition of one of its most celebrated songs, “Miracle of Miracles.”
 The song was given to Austin Pendleton, in the role of the tailor Motel, after he lost “Now I Have Everything” to Bert Convy in the role of Perchik.
 Having fallen out with Robbins, Pendleton was reluctant to apply himself until Prince intervened and urged him to seize this new opportunity.
 A rejuvenated Pendleton took to “Miracle of Miracles” and nailed his first performance of the number, thrilling Robbins and securing its place in the show.
 Unfortunately, other personal favorites did not survive.
 In Mostel’s case, that favorite was “When Messiah Comes,” a darkly comic number that came after the community’s eviction from Anatevka.
 In addition to being tonally inconsistent with the story, the number may have suffered from being “too Jewish.”
 According to Alisa Solomon, author of Wonder of Wonders: A Cultural History of Fiddler on the Roof, because the song pointed up the difference between Jews and Christians as to whether or not the Messiah had come, it clashed with “the desire among midcentury Jewish spectators to blend in as a distinct but well-fitting member of the American mosaic.”
 In other words, even though the predominately Jewish creative team wanted to celebrate Jewish culture and pay deference to dark moments in Jewish history, they also did not want to draw negative attention to their outsider status.

 Despite this, the creators never lost sight of what was best for the show, even if it meant going against what had worked for them in the past.
-This was especially challenging for Robbins, who went into the engagement at The National intent on creating an Act II showstopper that matched some of the signature numbers in Act I. In fact, it was at The National that Robbins completed one of those Act I highlights: the legendary bottle dance, inspired by his experiences at an Orthodox Jewish wedding.
+This was still challenging for Robbins, who went into the engagement at The National intent on creating an Act II showstopper that matched some of the signature dance numbers in Act I. In fact, it was at The National that Robbins completed one of those Act I highlights: the legendary bottle dance, inspired by his experiences at an Orthodox Jewish wedding.
 Certain that Act II would have to rise to that same level, as was expected in most musicals, Robbins worked his cast and creative team hard to turn “Anatevka” into a rousing number featuring all of the villagers singing proudly of their meager life while accompanying themselves on household wares and tools.
 After perfecting the number through secret rehearsals, Robbins presented it in its entirety to Prince.
 Amazingly, the great producer urged Robbins to drop it, even after all that work.
 As Prince understood, and as Robbins and company came to see, the stately, haunting elegy that was the current “Anatevka” was far more suitable, having already moved audiences in Washington, D.C.
-Besides, Fiddler on the Roof was already flouting musical theatre conventions by ignoring the usual overture, chorus, and simple romantic plotline.
+Besides, Fiddler on the Roof was already flouting musical theatre conventions by ignoring the usual musical overture at the beginning of the play, a set chorus of singer-dancers, and simplistic romantic plotline.
 What the team had created was not only great already, it was unique.

 Audiences at The National certainly agreed.
-Even in the relatively dead August period, with many government workers on vacation, the show was a hit.
-A young Frank Rich, later to become one of the American theatre’s most influential critics, was bowled over and called Mostel’s turn as Tevye the finest in the history of musical theatre.
-With a successful turn at The National under its belt, the show moved back to New York for final retooling and its long-awaited Broadway debut on September 22, 1964.
+Even though it opened in the relatively dead August period, with many government workers on vacation, the show was a hit.
+A young Frank Rich, who would later become one of the American theatre’s most influential critics, was bowled over and called Mostel’s turn as Tevye the finest in the history of musical theatre.
+With a successful bow at The National under its belt, the show moved back to New York for final retooling and its long-awaited Broadway debut on September 22, 1964.
 There it enjoyed a then-record run of 3,242 performances and won a host of Tony Awards, including prizes for Robbins, Bock, Harnick, Stein, Prince, and Mostel.